diem/dip/dips/dip-20.md

 time of registration.
 For example, for XUS the smallest off-chain denomination coin in common usage is one cent (1/100th of an XUS dollar), so the `fractional_part` for XUS would be
-100. If you wanted to translate from an on-chain value `v` to a number that could be represented in XUS's off-chain denominations, you would divide by 1,000,000 (XUS's `scaling_factor`) and then display the value showing the fractional value to the hundredths place.
+100. If you wanted to translate from an on-chain value to a number that could be represented in XUS's off-chain denominations, you would divide by 1,000,000 (XUS's `scaling_factor`) and then display the value showing the fractional value to the hundredths place.